dotnet/docs/docs/fsharp/language-reference/functions/recursive-functions-the-rec-keyword.md

 This is a more complicated implementation.
 Generating a fibonacci number is a great example of a "naive" algorithm that's mathematically pure but inefficient in practice.
 Several aspects make it efficient in F# while still remaining recursively defined:

-* A recursive inner function named `loop`, which is an idiomatic F# pattern
+* A recursive inner function named `loop`, which is an idiomatic F# pattern.
-* Two accumulator parameters, which pass accumulate values to recursive calls
+* Two accumulator parameters, which pass accumulate values to recursive calls.
-* A check on the value of `n` to return a specific accumulate
+* A check on the value of `n` to return a specific accumulate.

 If this example were written iteratively with a loop, the code would look similar with two different values accumulating numbers until a particular condition was met.